DevExpress/Blazor/README.md

 * Implement the two-way binding in the EditForm.

-## 3. Could not find 'X' in 'window.DxBlazor'.
+## 4. Could not find 'X' in 'window.DxBlazor'.

 Earlier, our clients' scripts were manually added to a project.
-Now, we automatically distribute them with the NuGet Package in the `_content/DevExpress.Blazor/` folder (see the 6th item of the [How to create a new project](https://github.com/devexpress/blazor#how-to-create-a-new-project) paragraph).
+Now, we automatically distribute them with the NuGet Package in the `_content/DevExpress.Blazor/` folder (see the 7th item of the [Create a New Project](#create-a-new-project) section).
 So, our users may face such an issue if they reference an old version of our static files instead of the new one.
 For example, a similar issue was discussed in the [I have a formlayout error when running a Blazor website](https://stackoverflow.com/questions/57593583/i-have-a-formlayout-error-when-running-a-blazor-website) SO thread.

 If solutions suggested there do not help, create an issue here or submit a ticket in our [Support Center](https://www.devexpress.com/Support/Center/Question/Create) so that we can investigate your case.

+## 5. Failed to load resource

+DevExpress Blazor components use a RCL ([Razor class library](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class)) with static assets to share resources.
+The following exception occurs if your application does not load client-side resources correctly:

+> *Failed to load resource: the server responded with a status of 404 () - dx-blazor.js*
+>
+> *Failed to load resource: the server responded with a status of 404 () - dx-blazor.css*

+To fix the issue, review the [Consume content from a referenced RCL](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class#consume-content-from-a-referenced-rcl) topic.

-## 4. DxDataGrid in Blazor
+## 6. DxDataGrid in Blazor

 If you use Blazor WebAssemly (aka client-side Blazor) with DxDataGrid, you may see the following exception in a browser: